wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Validate password complexity

-The `PowerAuthCorePassword` object doesn't provide functions that validate password complexity, but allows you to implement such functionality on your own:
+The `PowerAuthPassword` object doesn't provide functions that validate password complexity, but allows you to implement such functionality on your own:

 ```swift
 enum PasswordComplexity: Int {